yujiri8/yujiri.xyz/argument/egoists.md

 To a sane reader: maybe you think this strawman is so blatant that it can't be true, I must be strawmanning *them*.
 Behold [this "rebuttal"](https://www.notion.so/Metaphysics-the-Matter-of-Matter-and-the-Heart-of-the-Soul-f11b764854a143ffa8b9a96a02cc5a19) of [my article on metaphysics](https://yujiri.xyz/protagonism/metaphysics).
 Read the section that "rebuts" my argument based on morality.

 It's not the only place.
 I've seen this all over twitter arguments and even in-person arguments.
 Almost every anti-moralist I've seen does this.
 And explaining this to them doesn't help.
-It all goes out the other hear.
+It all goes out the other ear.

 You fucking anti-philosophers.
 You are not stupid.
 You're trolls.
 You can't do this on accident.
 This isn't a debate, it's you intentionally wasting my time with your smug assholery.